TheBlindHawk/Roulette/README.md

 npm install theblindhawk/roulette
 ```

-## 1.2 Version Updates
+## 1.3 Version Updates

-1. you can now customize roll probabilities!
-2. you can roll on a random number instead of a fixed one
-3. addRollText() => setRollText() for better comprehention
-4. you can now change the arrow svg with a custom element (beta ver.)
+1. you can now rotate the text at will!
+2. the default "click" sound not playing has been fixed
+3. custom arrow svg element has been tested

 ## Usage
 create an html div with ```id=roulette```